XervoIO/provider-documentation/sendgrid/README.md

 A list of all plans available can be found [here][sendgrid-addon].

-Once SendGrid has been added a `SENDGRID_USERNAME`, `SENDGRID_PASSWORD` settings will be available in the app configuration and will contain the credentials used to access the newly provisioned SendGrid service instance.
+Once SendGrid has been added `SENDGRID_USERNAME`, `SENDGRID_PASSWORD` settings will be available in the app configuration and will contain the credentials used to access the newly provisioned SendGrid service instance.
 This can be confirmed using the `modulus env get` command.

     $ modulus env get SENDGRID_USERNAME
     sendgrid100099@modulus.io